-- In order to create awareness among the members about their roles and responsibilities and about various activities of the Company, 748 Member Awareness Programs (MAPs) conducted in which 12,530 members have participated. - To reduce the aflatoxin, melamine and Antibiotic residue in milk, 3103 Training Programs had been organized for milk producer members in which 44,049 members have participated. - With an objective of developing potential members to assume leadership roles in the
+- Due to COVID-19, membership drive was not undertaken and only 593 new members were added.
+Out of total 93,524 registered members, as on 31st March, 2021, 41.99% are female members. - In order to create awareness among the members about their roles and responsibilities and about various activities of the Company, 748 Member Awareness Programs (MAPs) conducted in which 12,530 members have participated. - To reduce the aflatoxin, melamine and Antibiotic residue in milk, 3103 Training programs had been organized for milk producer members in which 44,049 members have participated.

-Milk Producer Company (MPC), 5 Leadership Development Programs (LDPs) were organized in which total 86 members were trained.

-- Total 7776 members were enrolled under Prime Minister's Kisan Credit Card Yojna for farmers and KCC sanctioned to 321 members amounting Rs.
+- With an objective of developing potential members to assume leadership roles in the Milk Producer Company (MPC), Leadership Development Programs (LDPs) were organized in which total 86 members were trained. - Total 7,776 members were enrolled under Prime Minister's Kisan Credit Card Yojna for farmers and KCC sanctioned to 321 members amounting Rs.
 2.77 crores. - In order to strenghten the capacity of MRG, 1746 MRG Members were trained through 125 MRG Training. - To disseminate latest information and services provided by the Company and to resolve the alarming questions of members, 8825 VCG Meetings & 452 MRG Meetings were conducted with pre-planned agenda on regular basis by the company officials.
-During the year all the VCG meeting were recorded on VCG Meeting Application- an android based mobile application developed for conducting VCG meeting which helps to reduce the use of paper as well as easy data compilation. - To make members aware frequently asked questions along with their answers were published in company's quarterly published "Maahimitra" magazine with detailed explanation. - Although Company is having web based facility of member portal for the members to access their information about milk pouring as well as about the services offered by the company, a user friendly android based mobile application named "Maahi Member" has been developed for the members so that members can get the real time information easily. - To develop the skill and knowledge of new and experienced producer directors, training program conducted at NDS, Delhi from 15-17 March, 2021.
-Along with training program, an exposure visit had also been arranged at Mother Dairy plant, Patparganj.
+During the year all the VCG meeting were recorded on VCG meeting application- an android based mobile application developed for conducting VCG meeting

+- which helps to reduce the use of paper as well as easy data compilation. - To make members aware frequently asked questions along with their answers were published in company's quarterly published "Maahimitra" magazine with detailed explanation. - Although Company is having web based facility of member portal for the members to access their information about milk pouring as well as about the services offered by the company, a user friendly android based mobile application named "Maahi Member" has been developed for the members so that members can get the real time information easily. - To develop the skill and knowledge of new and experienced producer directors, training program conducted at NDS, Delhi from 15-17 March, 2021.
+Along with training program, an exposure visit had also been arranged at Mother Dairy plant, Patparganj. - (C) Productivity Enhancement Services (PES):
-(C) PRODUCTIVITY ENHANCEMENT SERVICES (PES)

-Pilot Artificial Insemination (AI) Delivery Services
+Pilot Artificial Insemination (AI) Delivery Services:

-- 2178 villages of 5 districts covered under the Services by 223 trained Mobile Al Technicians. - Total 92,577 Nos. of Al were carried out following SOPs. - 3038 high genetic merit female calves were born under the programme. - For expansion of PES activity, 431 Farmers Awareness Meetings were organized.

-99 infertility camps were conducted and 3037 Nos. of animals treated during camp for various type of disorders.
+- 2178 villages of 5 districts covered under the Services by 223 trained Mobile AI Technicians. - Total 92577 Nos. of AI were carried out following SOPs. - 3038 high genetic merit female calves were born under the programme. - For expansion of PES activity, 431 Farmers Awareness Meetings were organized. - 99 infertility camps were conducted and 3037 Nos. of animals treated during camp for various type of disorders.

-Ration Balancing Programme
+Ration Balancing Programme:

-- 178 villages covered under Ration Balancing Program. - 2717 animals of 1403 milk producer's benefitted under the RBP. - Feed cost reduced by 9% per animal per day through RBP.

-- Increase of 0.17 Kg milk/animal/day and 0.08% milk fat. - 50 Fodder demonstration plot arranged. - 24 Model Dairy Farms were set up and various interventions carried out.
+- 178 villages covered under Ration Balancing Program. - 2717 animals of 1403 milk producer's benefitted under the RBP. - Feed cost reduced by 9% per animal per day through RBP. - Increase of 0.17 Kg milk/animal/day and 0.08% milk fat. - 50 Fodder demonstration plot arranged. - 24 Model Dairy Farms were set up and various interventions carried out.

-Mastitis Control Popularization Project (MCPP)
+Mastitis Control Popularization Project (MCPP):